Category Archives: f) Apologetics, & Interpretations

 Being Good is Not Good Enough.

 A common belief is that trying to be a good person during your time on Earth is enough to avoid Hell.
-Being good, whatever that may mean, might please God, but it does not earn salvation.
+You might feel virtuous by being good, whatever that may mean, but it does not earn salvation.
 Salvation is only found in Jesus Christ; relying on the deficient righteousness of your humanity means your fate is to face God’s wrath and eternal damnation.

 Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.
 Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.
 Matthew 7:21-23